These decadent Cheesy and Creamy Twice Baked Potatoes will transform your kitchen table into your new favorite steakhouse!

 - Spoon potato mixture back into the potato skins then top with remaining cheese, chives, and crumbled bacon.

-- Place on a baking sheet and bake for an additional 15 minutes.
+- Place on a baking sheet and bake potatoes on the top rack for an additional 15 minutes.

 - Remove from oven, let cool slightly and serve.